wpilibsuite/allwpilib/README.md

 - Platform Native Toolchain - You must have a toolchain for your native platform installed if you wish to build CameraServer for your machine.
 On Windows, this is Visual Studio.
 On Mac, this is Clang, and on Linux, this is GCC.
 Your toolchain must support the `-std=c++11` language flag.
 - Platform Native JDK - In order to compile CameraServer your native platform, you must have the JDK for your platform installed, so that the correct JNI headers can be included.
 - ARM Toolchain - To crosscompile CameraServer for the roboRIO, you must have the FRC ARM toolchain installed, which can be found [here](http://first.wpi.edu/FRC/roborio/toolchains/).
-- CMake (Optional) - If you with to build with CMake, you must install CMake.
-The build can also be done with Gradle, and the WPILib build server will build with Gradle.

 ## Building
 Gradle is the main build system used by CameraServer.
 All tasks are run with the `gradlew` wrapper, which is included in the root of the repository.
 All targets that can be accomplished by Gradle are referred to as tasks.
 The main task available is `build`.
 To run Gradle, cd into the build directory and run: